Unknown-Stryker/Unknown-Stryker/README.md

 ## ✨ Hi, this is Unknown Stryker! ✨

-- 🔭 I’ve been working on project Frogman for years.
+- 🔭 I’ve been working on the project Frogman for years.
-Project Frogman is a game software engineering project that aims to build a military shooter game and its software development infrastructure from scratch!
+The project Frogman is a game software engineering project that aims to build a military shooter game and its software development infrastructure from scratch!
 The goal is to understand how game software works and what can possibly be done to implement them.

 - 🌱 I’ve been self-studying to build a game engine from scratch.